Looks at assessing the costs and total spend on learning and development activities, and the issues involved in benchmarking

-By evaluating learning and development (L&D) programmes, employers are better able to ensure that these initiatives are aligned with their business objectives and overall learning and development strategy.
-Effective evaluation of learning requires an understanding of learning needs in line with this broader L&D strategy and how L&D programmes support the strategy from start to finish.
+By evaluating learning and development programmes, employers are better able to ensure that these initiatives are aligned with their business objectives and overall learning and development strategy.
+Effective evaluation of learning requires a working knowledge of learning needs in line with the broader L&D strategy and how L&D programmes support the whole strategy.

 This factsheet examines the relationship between L&D programmes and the wider L&D strategy, as well as the evaluation methods typically used by employers, from post-training questionnaires and testimonies to development metrics and quantitative survey methods.
 The factsheet looks at traditional models of training and learning evaluation and highlights recent developments in approach, some based on CIPD research, which focus on learning outcomes, and the extent to which learning contributes strategic value and is aligned with business objectives.